-If you have been injured on the job, you are most likely unable to work, costing you valuable wages that your family may be depending on.
+If you were injured on the job, you are most likely unable to work, costing you valuable wages that your family may be depending on.
 And when your employer turns their back on you and refuses to honor your claim with fair compensation, you find yourself in uncertain circumstances.
 Will you be able to settle your medical bills from your injury?
-How will you manage the lifelong consequences like extensive therapy or in home care?
-How will you or your family move on from this traumatic event without the financial support of your previous employment.
+How will you manage the lifelong consequences like extensive therapy or in-home care?
+How will you or your family move on from this traumatic event without the financial support of your previous employment?

-When your workers’ compensation claim seems like an uphill battle, the attorneys of Babcock Injury Lawyers are here to assist you.
-We’ll carry the weight of proving your claim and fighting to retain the compensation you are entitled to under Louisiana law for your injury.
+When your claim seems like an uphill battle, an injury attorney is here to assist you.
+We’ll carry the weight of proving your claim and fighting to retain the compensation you are entitled to under state law for your injury.
 Don’t leave your claim up to the discretion of your employer, schedule a free consultation with a Baton Rouge workers’ compensation lawyer from our office.

 What Is a Work-Related Injury?

 Any injury you suffer, whether caused by a workplace accident or not, can be considered a work-related injury if it was sustained throughout your job.
 Your injury may be a result of a single incident or years of consistent exposure working under certain conditions.

 To find out if something can be considered a work-related injury, an attorney from our law firm will ask you about the nature of your work and how long you’ve had the injury before filing for workers’ compensation.

 Your work-related injuries can range from chronic pain to a traumatic personal injury that requires lifelong care and therapy.
 You don’t underestimate the damage from the injuries you’ve sustained through your employment, and neither will our attorneys.

 Could Your Injuries Be Covered Under Workers’ Compensation?